lotekdan/go-browser-history/README.md

 Contributing

-Feel free to open issues or submit pull requests on GitHub!
+Feel free to use how you see fit.
+Another prompt based project.